ConnectAI-E/TalkBase/README.md

 ## Dev Local

-To set up chatBase locally, you'll need to clone the repository and set up the following environment variables:
+To set up talkBase locally, you'll need to clone the repository and set up the following environment variables:

 - `OPENAI_API_KEY` – your OpenAI API key (you can get one [here](https://platform.openai.com/account/api-keys))